jazibdawre/Plant-Monitoring-System/README.md

 ### Web deployment

-The GUI populated with dummy data can be found here: https://jazibdawre.github.io/Plant-Monitoring-System-GUI/
+The GUI populated with dummy data can be found [here](https://jazibdawre.github.io/Plant-Monitoring-System-GUI/)

 The website and the REST api are served via an express server on heroku.
 The MongoDB database is hosted on MongoDB Atlas and is accessible via the express server.
-Check out the site at: https://pms-express-server.herokuapp.com/
+Check out the site at: [heroku](https://pms-express-server.herokuapp.com/)

 Since running a separate hosting for the website, backend and the database is not needed for local usage of the system, the REST api is reimplemented in the ESP8266 on a web server along with a copy of the website files.
-The ESP8266 has mDNS and hence the website can be accessed either via its ip address or through http://grasshopper.local if connected to the same network witht he only downside being that the log size is limited to 11 data points due to storage constraints.
+The ESP8266 has mDNS and hence the website can be accessed either via its ip address or through [http://grasshopper.local](http://grasshopper.local) if connected to the same network witht he only downside being that the log size is limited to 11 data points due to storage constraints.

 ## Details